Byron Balke

 "I miss all the friends, the newly move-ins and strangers that came to the store and all the crazy conversations that took place during domino games," Byron said.
 "But one thing I liked was always meeting new people, and I still get to do that through the co-op."

 Byron enjoys collecting antiques, hunting, and fishing at the coast.
-He serves as treasurer of the Austin County Livestock Association and is a member of the Bleiblerville Volunteer Fire Department.
+He is a member of the Bleiblerville Volunteer Fire Department.
 He and Annette are both active in the Bleiblerville VFD's annual fundraiser, which includes a fish fry, auctions, raffles and activities for kids, which takes place the third Sunday in May.
 Bluebonnet donates fans for the event, and Byron said the co-op's commitment to community service is just another reason he's proud to serve as a board director.